Ohver822/McDonaldsMenuAnalysis/README.md

 What are the maximum values of the the nutritional components from the menu?

-Which top 10 items contain the highest amount of calories?
+What are the top 5 highest calorie items per meal type?

 Which meal type contains the most items exceeding 750 calories?

 How many items contain more than 750 calories?
 Which items are they?

 Do the top 5 items with the highest Trans Fat, Saturated Fat, & Total Fat exceed 750 calories?

-If an item has high Total Fat does it correlate to a rise in overall calories?
+If an item has high fat from calories does it correlate to a rise in overall calories?

+At which percentage of fat does an item start exceeding 750 calories?

-Do the top 5 items with the highest sodium exceed 750 calories calories?
+Do the top 5 items with the highest sodium, carbohydrates and protein exceed 750 calories calories?

-Do the top 5 items with highest protein exceed 750 calories?
+Categorize items by calorie ranges: 0-299, 300-599, 600-749, 750 or more.